soulfood77/JavaScript-HW-2017/6_Angular/Notes_Angular.md

     }
     ```

     - **Strategies** with which Angular decides how the properties of objects are changed.
-Instead of constantly watching all classes/objects for changes in properties, set `changeDetection: ChangeDetectionStrategy.OnPush` in component meta data.
-OnPush fires only when object reference is changed, not if properties of an object are changed.
-Need to use immutable objects in this case, otherwise changes wouldn't be registered.
+Instead of constantly watching all classes/objects' for changes in properties, set `changeDetection: ChangeDetectionStrategy.OnPush` in component meta data. `Default` constantly checks for changes in objects' properties. `OnPush` fires only when object reference is changed, not if properties of an object are changed.
+Makes objects immutable, otherwise changes are not registered.
 Improves performance.
+Useful when having many inputs/properties.

+        (* performance optimisations are done only when needed, otherwise the application will never be released, if we strive for perfection before launch)

+        If using `OnPush` strategy, when communicating with a service and subscribe to the service, change detection does not happen automatically.
+Must be done manually - with another service, which is injected and `.detectChanges()` method is called.

  3. #### OnInit

     Called once.
 Use to:
-    - perform complex initializations shortly after construction
+    - perform complex initializations shortly after construction (**use ctor for DI, OnInit for init**)
     - set up the component after Angular sets the input properties

     Don't fetch data in a component constructor.
-An ngOninit is a good place for a component to fetch its initial data.
+An ngOnInit is a good place for a component to fetch its initial data.

  4. #### OnDestroy

     Called just before the instance of the component is finally destroyed.

-    Important: This is the place to **free resources** which won't be garbage collected automatically and **unsubscribe** from observables (emit data over time) and DOM elements.
+    Important: This is the place to **free resources** which won't be garbage collected automatically and **unsubscribe** from observables (emit data repeatedly over time) and DOM elements.

  5. #### DoCheck

-    Used to detect and act upon changes that Angular doesn't catch on its own.
+    Used to detect and act upon changes that Angular doesn't catch on its own (in ngOnChanges?).
 Can be used to extend the check with our own custom check logic.
-Called when change detection runs so you can implement your custom change detection action.
+Called when change detection runs so you can implement your custom change detection action (advanced).

  7. #### AfterContent hooks

-    Concern **ContentChildren** - the child components that Angular projected into the component.
+    Concern **ContentChildren** - the child components that Angular projected into the component. (applies also to directives)
     - **AfterContentInit** - called after ngOnInit.
-    - **AfterContentChecked** - called after every check of a directive's content, even if the bindings haven't changed.
+    - **AfterContentChecked** - called after every change detection check of a directive's content, even if the bindings haven't changed.

  8. #### AfterView hooks